saxena-aditya/ghoomakad-react-native/things-used.md

 ### About the future

 Next, we are going to improve the user experience for this app.
 A new home screen will be added that is going to display information about the company.
 Information may include, company's agenda and logo.
 At the time, only text-based details are shown in the Tour-Details Screen, we intend to brighten things up by adding some images and making the screen look more attractive.
 A new slider for each tour is going to be implemented on the Tour-Details screen which shall showcase the images for that particular tour.
+Also, a new quick booking feature is going to be added, which will allow users to books tours from the app.